-A site inspection of the culverts will occur (using CCTV) prior to commencement of Longwall 301 to establish the condition of the culverts.
-The inspection will include:
+RMS conducted a site inspection of the culverts prior to commencement of Longwall 301 to establish the condition of the culverts.
+The inspection included:

 - recording of existing cracks; - recording of other defects and general condition; - two dimensional image records of the affected structures; and - condition of the access roads with specific attention to surface cracks.